Soldier Hollow

 Soldier Hollow is a cross-country ski venue located at the mouth of a hollow of the same name about 53 mi southeast of Salt Lake City in Wasatch Mountain State Park in northwestern Wasatch County, Utah, United States.
-The venue was created for the 2002 Winter Olympics, and during the games it hosted the biathlon, cross-country skiing, and the cross country skiing portion of the Nordic combined events.
+The venue was created for the 2002 Winter Olympics and hosted the biathlon, cross-country skiing, and the cross country skiing portion of the Nordic combined events, a role it is expected to reprise for the 2034 Winter Olympics.

 Since hosting the Olympics, it has been developed as a cross-country skiing, tubing, and snowshoeing venue, while featuring mountain biking and golfing in the summer.
 On May 1, 2016, the venue operation contract transferred from the Soldier Hollow Legacy Foundation to the Utah Olympic Legacy Foundation, which owns and operates several Olympic and Paralympic legacy venues elsewhere in the state.

 History

 Pre-Olympics

 Soldier Hollow is located in the southeasternmost part of Wasatch Mountain State Park, a 21592 acre nature preserve created in 1961, which became a state park in 1968.
 The venue received its name from the hollow at the mouth of which it is located.
-Prior to becoming a state park certain locations within the park were used for farming and grazing activities, while much of the remainder was used recreationally by locals.
-In the last quarter of the 20th century the state park service had been approached by private developers hoping to build luxury hotels, golf courses, and other attractions within the park, but none of these plans (except the golf course) ever came to fruition.
-The 36–hole Soldier Hollow Golf Course, built just north of the sports venue (on the north side of West Soldier Hollow Lane), was completed in July 2004 and supplemented the exiting 36–hole Wasatch Mountain Golf Course (located farther north in the state park).
+Prior to becoming a state park, certain locations within the park were used for farming and cattle grazing, while much of the remainder was used recreationally by locals.
+In the last quarter of the 20th century, the state park service had been approached by private developers hoping to build luxury hotels, golf courses, and other attractions within the park, but none of these plans (except the golf course) ever came to fruition.
+The 36-hole Soldier Hollow Golf Course, built just north of the sports venue (on the north side of West Soldier Hollow Lane), was completed in July 2004 and supplemented the exiting 36-hole Wasatch Mountain Golf Course (located farther north in the state park).